 Colette is undoubtedly an enjoyable watch, anchored as it is by excellent performances from the two leads – Knightley is at once both coy and fiercely subversive, while West delivers some fantastically witty lines with real panache – and highly polished direction and cinematography from Wash and DP Giles Nuttgens respectively.
 Its conventional period polish is also one of its weaknesses however, as its affectations undermine the radical themes Colette is grappling with.

-Conversely, Colette is further undone by its heavy-handed insistence on using every available opportunity to affirm its relevance to the #MeToo generation.
+Conversely, Colette is further undone by its heavy-handed insistence on using every available opportunity to affirm its relevance to the current #MeToo movement.
 While it is hard to imagine its themes of gender fluidity and female empowerment not resonating with contemporary audiences, Wash and his fellow screenwriters make these parallels irritatingly obvious, to the extent that characters constantly say and do things that feel implausibly millennial, and caricatures (especially male ones) abound.
 This exaggerated confidence in its own historical importance is encapsulated by the film’s tagline –“History is about to change” – as if until then, no woman had ever written a good book.